Media

 National Association of Health Underwriters – Baltimore, MD

-What I see for the future of business communication is the tight connection between technology, productivity and collaboration using digital programs with, hopefully, a human touch.
+What I see for the future of executive connections are the tight connection between technology, productivity and collaboration using digital programs with, hopefully, a human touch.

-Artificial intelligence is the “elephant in the room” that will lead the way to changing much of how we communicate.
-AI should be just one resource to help businesspeople communicate better, not the “end all solution.”
+Artificial intelligence is the “elephant in the room” that will lead the way to changing much of how we build our business.
+AI should be just one resource to help businesspeople relate to each other better, not the “end all solution.”

 Hot on the heels of AI is the increasing acceptance of robots to perform everyday business tasks.
-So, we’re going to have to learn to communicate effectively with these new helpers.
+So, we are going to have to learn to communicate effectively with these new helpers.

 The rise of mobile-centric applications will give employees more freedom to communicate from wherever there is a phone or Internet connection, opening the door even wider for employees to be from anywhere in the world working remotely.